Skip to main content

 Primary Care for Marginalized Populations

-Designed for students who are highly interested in primary care for marginalized populations, the College of Medicine's Rural Health Scholars Pathway (RHSP) is an innovative approach that gives students and faculty the opportunity to provide that care at a local level.
+Designed for students who are highly interested in primary care for marginalized populations, the College of Medicine's Rural Health Scholars Program (RHSP) is an innovative approach that gives students and faculty the opportunity to provide that care at a local level.
 The RHSP allows medical students to work together, both in the classroom as well as in the field.
 Supervised by faculty, the Rural Health Scholars participate in two immersive learning experiences.
 The first experience focuses on an introduction to rural health for a marginalized community and participation in developing a community health project.
 The second immersive experience, occurring in the students’ senior year, provides students with an opportunity to participate in clinical care at the same location.

-Pathway Timeline
+Program Timeline

 1